Characters of the Marvel Cinematic Universe: M–Z: Raza al-Wazar

 Raza Hamidmi al-Wazar (portrayed by Faran Tahir) is a terrorist leader of the Ten Rings group who kidnap Tony Stark.
 Outside of his character sharing some characteristics from the comic book character Wong-Chu and referencing the organization that alludes to the Mandarin, Raza is an original character of the MCU.
 He uses Stark Industries weapons for personal gain, and is responsible for the origin of Stark as Iron Man, as he is the one who abducted him for his self-proclaimed personal gain of taking over the world, citing Genghis Khan as his influence.
-He is later revealed to be working for Obadiah Stane, who ultimately kills him.
+He is later revealed to be working for Obadiah Stane, who seemingly kills him before disposing of his men.